I did around six weeks of UCAT preparation before sitting the test at the end of the summer holidays and I think this was a good approach.

 As you move along, try to identify the specific areas you are struggling with.
 For example, I struggled with drawing conclusions questions in verbal reasoning.
 Once you’ve identified your weakest areas, focus on doing questions from these sections.
 This will help you to develop strategies to tackle these difficult questions and will help to improve your score.

 On the surface, it looks like verbal reasoning will be the easiest section as most people think it looks similar to comprehension questions that you will have done at school – but it’s the section people usually score lowest in!
-It’s important not to neglect revision for this section – so make sure you use practice verbal reasoning questions.
+It’s important not to neglect revision for this section – so make sure you use practice UCAT questions.

 This is an extremely time-pressured section, which means you need to practice speed reading.
 I did this by trying to speed read newspaper articles and summarise what I read but there are also apps that can help improve your reading speed.
 Ensure you read the question carefully as the wording can be quite subtle and you don’t want to misinterpret the question.
 Also, remember not to bring in any of your own outside knowledge of the subject matter as you should only be using the information provided in the passages to answer the questions.